-Before joining Morgan Lewis, Jensen worked for 10 years for a variety of Fortune 500 multinational companies, including Nike, Honeywell, and Johnson & Johnson as an in-house IP counsel.
-He supervised and managed more than 400 anti-counterfeit administrative and criminal raid actions in collaboration with the law enforcement authorities at all levels throughout Asia Pacific.
+Before joining Morgan Lewis, Jensen worked for a variety of Fortune 500 multinational companies, including Nike, Honeywell, and Johnson & Johnson, as an in-house IP counsel for 10 years.
+He supervised and managed more than 400 anti-counterfeit administrative and criminal raid actions and customs enforcement actions in collaboration with the law enforcement authorities at all levels throughout China.
+Jensen also has experience working with China’s key ecommerce and social media platforms on digital brand protection.

-Jensen's “Luo Selling Fake Nike Goods via Internet” case was selected as “2015 Top 10 IP Cases” by Supreme People’s Procuratorate of China and “2015 QBPC Yearly Best Practice.”
-As a leading counsel or core team member, Jensen also handled more than 60 trademark and anti-unfair competition litigations, including multiple high-profile IP disputes such as Jordan v.
+Jensen's “Luo Selling Fake Nike Goods via Internet” case was selected as one of the "2015 Top 10 IP Cases" by Supreme People’s Procuratorate of China and a "2015 QBPC Yearly Best Practice."
+As a leading counsel or core team member, Jensen has handled more than 60 trademark and anti–unfair competition litigations, including multiple high-profile IP disputes such as Jordan v.
 Qiaodan Sports, one of the 2017 China Supreme People’s Court Model IP cases.
 Jensen’s engagements and cases also have involved trademark prosecution, domain name disputes, and other soft IP issues.

 The George Washington University Law School, 2018, LL.M., Intellectual Property